 Crews may cross the river only at the designated zones and under the direction of a marshal.
 When crossing, crews should prepare to cross in the quickest route possible i.e. perpendicular across the river (not a diagonal) and with all crew members rowing sharp half pressure.

-Races with late start times: Crews returning upriver after the end of the race must ensure that their boat is fitted with lights.
-This is particularly important for crews returning to clubs at Barnes Bridge or Chiswick Bridge and beyond, and for crews starting later in the race.
-Check lighting up time, but lights may be needed earlier if the visibility is poor.
+Races with late start times (including 2019): Crews returning upriver after the end of the race must ensure that their boat is fitted with LIGHTS and these are turned on.
+This is particularly important for crews returning to clubs at Barnes Bridge or Chiswick Bridge and beyond.

 It is your responsibility to ensure your equipment fully meets the minimum standards as specified in the BR Row Safe document and is in full working order.
 Control Commission inspections on returning crews will operate from the hard by Chas Newens Marine, just above Putney Pier.
 This hard is for inspections only and no crew will be allowed to disembark from this hard.
 Crews failing to stop for inspection when requested to do so may be disqualified.
 The Umpire will decide appropriate penalties for crews failing to comply with Row Safe; these will include disqualification for serious breaches.
 The British Rowing Boat Identification Code will be strongly enforced.
 This is also a Port of London Authority requirement and they will be in evidence during the race.
 Participating boats without identification will incur a time penalty.